mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

-The conversion process requires some sub-optimal arrangement of components, with the result that only 10 Spaces (2.5 tons) remain in the centre of the open rear section.
+The conversion process requires some sub-optimal arrangement of components, with the result that only 10 Spaces (2.5 tons) remain in the center of the open rear section.
 Some users carry additional ammunition, whilst others find a way to cram more weaponry into this space.
 Cost without weapons is Cr650000.
 With the weapons fit